reverbdotcom/reverb-magento/README.md

 ## Caveats

-* Make & Model are guessed from the title.
+* **Make & Model are guessed from the title**.
 We can help your developers implement correct make & model parsing if you have structured fields on your side, or these can be corrected in bulk using Reverb's CSV import/export capabilities.
+In order to set make and model, you have to [modify the code here](https://github.com/reverbdotcom/reverb-magento/blob/master/app/code/community/Reverb/ReverbSync/Model/Mapper/Product.php#L71)

 * Only simple products are synced.
 Configurable products are not synced.